ColinJClemence/DataScienceStuff/curriculum/week-08/1.3-lesson-cloud-computing-big-data/readme.md

 [Architecting in the Cloud: AWS Best Practices](https://d0.awsstatic.com/whitepapers/AWS_Cloud_Best_Practices.pdf)

 ## Translate These Ideas Further for Organizations

+Read and keep these [11 Advantage of Cloud Computing for Businesses](https://www.skyhighnetworks.com/cloud-security-blog/11-advantages-of-cloud-computing-and-how-your-business-can-benefit-from-them/)

 - Technical resources are disposible (instead of fixed)
 - Flexible installationtiation of Compute Resources (like waterfall versus agile), including integration, monitoring, severless architecture